-As of March 31, 2014, we had federal NOLs of \$1.7 million which will begin to expire in 2020.
+In addition, we had federal NOLs of \$1.7 million, which will begin to expire in 2019.
 The Tax Reform Act of 1986 limits the use of NOL and tax credit carryforwards in certain situations where changes occur in the stock ownership of a company.
 We believe that such a change has occurred, and that approximately \$1.7 million of NOL carryforwards is limited such that substantially all of these federal NOL will never be available.
 Accordingly, we have not recorded a deferred tax asset for these NOLs.